sebastiantoh/tp/docs/UserGuide.md

    <img src="images/tag-find/tag-find.png" alt="Enter 'tag delete ct/2'" width="900px">

-3. The **Result Box** will display a message noting that the command was successful, as well as a list of contacts who are tagged with frineds.
+3. The **Result Box** will display a message noting that the command was successful, as well as a list of contacts who are tagged with friends.

    <img src="images/tag-find/tag-find-result.png" alt="Enter 'tag delete ct/2'" width="900px">